Vasily-X/AutoFoldCode/README.md

 2. Search for `AutoFoldCode` and install.

 ## Usage
 Once installed, AutoFoldCode will automatically begin persisting code folds.

-To clear AutoFoldCode's cache, use the `AutoFoldCode: Clear` command from the Command Palette.
+AutoFoldCode also includes some useful commands:

+* `AutoFoldCode: Clear All`
+	- This command will clear AutoFoldCode's cache.
+* `AutoFoldCode: Clear Current File`
+	- This command will remove the current file's folded regions from the cache, and unfold all folded regions in the file.

 ## Authors
 Originally developed by @callodacity, now it's being mantained by me.